-Financial programs from DuPage County Community Services.
+Assistance programs from DuPage County Community Services.

 Some of the main resources from the agency are listed below, but they will vary based on funding and other conditions.
 If funding is not available, then waiting lists may be used for disbursing financial assistance or case managers will help people apply for government aid, such as LIHEAP.

-Resources for bills including rent and utilities
+Financial resources for bills including rent and utilities

 Clothing, furniture and others goods are part of the Basic Needs In-kind Goods Program.
 This is for struggling and working poor households.
 The free vouchers can be redeemed at Repeat Boutique and St. Vincent DePaul Society thrift stores.
 The program also offers screening for several area food banks and pantries for referrals.